rajeshksv/AlfredExtensions/MessageToFriend/README.md

 ### In the pipeline
 * Copy contact information, instead of just sending the message.
 * Imessage Support
-* Duplicate Contacts appearing
+* Duplicate Contacts appearing - Fixed to some extent.
+But have to foolproof it
 * Sms mighnot be going to users whose contact number in addressbook doesn't start with +91
-* Contact names containing special characters might have to be handled
 * Non ASCII/Special Character support for contacts
 * (Experimental) Whats App (with yowsup client), Facebook, Pushbullet, Mail and others support
 * (Experimental) Try decreasing number of steps to send message